 Learn more from our statements and industry news below.

-Today, the U.S. House Committee on Energy and Commerce Oversight and Investigations Subcommittee and the Energy and Power Subcommittee held a legislative hearing on the discussion draft of the No More Solyndras Act.
+Today, the U.S. House Committee on Energy and Commerce Subcommittee on Energy and Power Subcommittee approved the No More Solyndras Act by a vote of 14-6.
 Rhone Resch, President and CEO of the Solar Energy Industries Association® (SEIA®), issued the following statement on the discussion draft:

 Bertrand Piccard has grown accustomed to the Solar Impulse skeptics.
 He’s used to people talking about its cruising speed of just 30 mph while dismissing the fact that his aircraft has but one seat and is powered solely by the sun.

 Airmen can expect to see more solar panels throughout their bases, in their neighborhoods and even on their rooftops.

 Governor Andrew M. Cuomo today announced that $54 million has been awarded under his NY-Sun initiative for 79 large-scale solar energy projects across the state.
 The new projects will add 64 megawatts to the state’s solar capacity.

 A solar-powered airplane that was set to complete an historic cross-country journey across the United States this weekend made a dramatic early landing late Saturday, when the pilot noticed damage on one of the plane's wings.

 When IKEA was building its store in Centennial, Colo., it wanted to add solar panels.
 Without any idea of how much energy the building would use, it went with a conservative installation.